-- simple, RMM-DIIS [40], GR-Pulay [39], Kerker [41], and RMM-DIIS with Kerker's metric [40] charge mixing schemes - exchange coupling parameter [14, 15] - effective screening medium (ESM) method [81, 84] - scanning tunneling microscope (STM) simulation [52] - nudged elastic band (NEB) method [53] - charge doping - uniform electric field - full and constrained geometry optimization - electric transport calculations by a non-equilibrium Green's function (NEGF) method [54] - construction of maximally localized wannier functions - NVE ensemble molecular dynamics - NVT ensemble molecular dynamics by a velocity scaling [17] and the Nose-Hoover methods [18] - Mulliken, Voronoi, and ESP fitting analysis of charge and spin densities - analysis of wave functions and electron (spin) densities - dispersion analysis by the band calculation - density of states (DOS) and projected DOS - flexible data format for the input - Interface to XCrySDen for visualizing data such as charge density [61] - completely dynamic memory allocation - parallel execution by Message Passing Interface (MPI) - parallel execution by OpenMP - useful user interface for developers
+- simple, RMM-DIIS [42], GR-Pulay [41], Kerker [43], RMM-DIIS with Kerker's metric [42], and RMM-DIIS for Hamiltonian matrix [42] charge mixing schemes - exchange coupling parameter [16, 17] - effective screening medium (ESM) method [86, 89] - scanning tunneling microscope (STM) simulation [56] - DFT-D2 and DFT-D3 method for vdW interaction [91, 92, 93] - unfolding method for band structures [98] - nudged elastic band (NEB) method [57] - charge doping - uniform electric field - orbitally decomposed total energy - fully and constrained geometry optimization - fully and constrained variable cell optimization - electric transport calculations by a non-equilibrium Green's function (NEGF) method [58] - construction of maximally localized Wannier functions - NVE ensemble molecular dynamics - NVT ensemble molecular dynamics by a velocity scaling [19] and the Nose-Hoover methods [20] - Mulliken, Voronoi, and ESP fitting analysis of charge and spin densities - natural population analysis [7] - analysis of wave functions and electron (spin) densities - dispersion analysis by the band calculation - density of states (DOS) and projected DOS - flexible data format for the input - Interface to XCrySDen for visualizing data such as charge density [66] - completely dynamic memory allocation - parallel execution by Message Passing Interface (MPI) - parallel execution by OpenMP - useful user interface for developers

 The collinear and non-collinear (NC) DFT methods are implemented including scalar and fully relativistic pseudopotentials, respectively.
 The constraint NC-DFT is also supported to control spin and orbital magnetic moments.
 These methods will be useful to investigate complicated NC magnetic structures and the effect of spin-orbit coupling.
-The diagonalization of the conventional calculations is performed by a ELPA based parallel eigensolver [26] which scales up to several thousands cores.
+The diagonalization of the conventional calculations is performed by a ELPA based parallel eigensolver [28] and ScaLAPACK which scales up to several thousands cores.
 The feature may allow us to investigate systems consisting of 1000 atoms using the conventional diagonalization.
 Not only the conventional diagonalization scheme is provided for clusters, molecules, slab, and solids, but also linear scaling and a low-order scaling methods are supported as eigenvalue solver.
 With a proper choice for the eigenvalue solvers, systems consisting of more than 10000 atoms can be treated with careful consideration to balance between accuracy and efficiency.
-As one of the other important features of OpenMX Ver.
-3.7, it is worth mentioning that electronic transport calculations based on the NEGF method are supported not only for the collinear DFT method, but also the NC-DFT method with fully relativistic pseudopotentials and the constraint schemes.
+As one of new important features of OpenMX Ver.
+3.8, it is worth mentioning that the variable cell optimization and band unfolding method are supported.
 We are continuously working toward development.
 Motivated contributors who want to develop the open source codes are always welcome.